andrewdyer/react-service-registry/README.md

 # React Service Registry

-A template for creating React packages.
+A package for managing services and dependencies in React applications.

 ## Getting Started